awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 The following sections detail updates to the AWS Panorama Appliance software, including changes to the operation system, AWS Panorama libraries, the application SDK, and the application container image.

+# Device software version 8.0.29

+**Release date** 2024-09-27

+**Type**: Mandatory

+## Migrate from Jetpack 4.6 to Jetpack 5.1.

+Sagemaker Neo Model nodes are not supported on this image.
+Applications currently using Sagemaker Neo model nodes will need to be rebuilt without them.
+Jetpack 4 is not supported on 8.0.29, although you can still deploy Jetpack 4 Neo models on older images.
+It’s recommended that you rebuild your application without the Neo models for use with Jetpack 5, using OpenGPU to run models directly on the GPU instead.
+Alternatively, you may decline the update to 8.0.29 and keep using Neo model nodes.

+*While the 8.0.29 image is marked as "Mandatory", you will not be forced to upgrade to it.
+All regular functions are available under the old image, including managing (deploying) applications and OTA from one pre-8.0.29 image to another pre-8.0.29 image.
+However, you cannot OTA from a post-8.0.29 image to a previous, older image.

+## Application base image 8.0.29

+Change base image from Ubuntu 18 to Ubuntu 20
+Software versions:
+Python - 3.8.10
+NumPy - 1.24.4

+Image URI: public.ecr.aws/panorama/panorama-application:1.2.1-arm64v8

 # Device software version 7.0.13

 **Release date** 2023-12-28